Boringkoreandude0000/Players-/README.md

 fbi interpol reporting auto triggers report to oig.doj.gov fwd global usps authorities ignore git unadulterated fun

-#city if lake gorest graduating class report weird numbers buffet indicators buffet rules and pedos oedas also on paper in person st boards
+#city of lake forest graduating class report weird numbers buffet indicators buffet rules and pedos oedas also on paper in person st boards
 #at blame all to obamas and mixed noises at isdues problems etc
+# any pkaces lived report oedos pedas using buffet indicators buffet rules and weird numbers
 #(I will always turn off my phone before entering a building or home facilities brick and mortar)
 #at people i know well in person is the greatest factor in the community meaning koreans from busan from my uncle's house
 #inaccurate reporting finance accounting other delusionsl thinking non sex worker traffics including strippers escorts call girls call workers etc wouldn't get a chance with an attractive wealthy eomen mrn etc dtop the dumb delusional thinking usually commin eith military service workers thinking givernment diff lig nean reversion budiness / corporate diff lig nean reversion based on income level at residential areas similarities or similar interests in common